Your Right to Know: Ultraprocessed Foods 101

 • What's the difference between processed and ultraprocessed food?

-Most food processing helps make food safer or more convenient - like pasteurizing milk or freezing vegetables.
+Most types of food processing help make food safer or more convenient — like pasteurizing milk or freezing vegetables.
 Ultraprocessing is different.
-It typically involves breaking foods down into isolated components, then recombining them with industrial ingredients to create highly profitable products engineered to trigger cravings and override natural satiety signals.
+It typically involves breaking foods down into isolated components and recombining them using specialized industrial methods.
+Industrial ingredients and additives trigger cravings and override natural satiety signals while increasing profits for UPF manufacturers.

 Not necessarily.
-While some UPFs are obvious - like soft drinks or instant noodles - others masquerade as healthy choices.
+While some UPFs are obvious – like soft drinks or instant noodles – others masquerade as healthy choices.
+In Western countries, UPFs now make up over 50% of total daily calorie intake.
 If the ingredient list is long and includes items you wouldn't find in a home kitchen, it's likely ultraprocessed.
-In Western countries, UPFs now make up over 50% of total daily calorie intake.
+Additionally, the Non-UPF Verified program considers the extent and intensity of processing — information that isn't apparent from product packaging alone.

 Are the 'healthy' foods you buy secretly ultra-processed?

 They could be.
 Many products marketed as healthy are among the most highly processed foods available.
-Plant-based meat alternatives, protein bars, breakfast cereals, and "low-fat" products often contain numerous industrial ingredients.
+Plant-based meat alternatives, protein bars, breakfast cereals and "low-fat" or "sugar-free" products often contain numerous industrial ingredients.
 Even products labeled "natural" can be ultraprocessed.
-Marketing terms like "whole grain," "all natural," or "no artificial flavors" don't tell the whole story about how processed a food really is.
+Marketing terms like "whole grain," "all natural" or "no artificial flavors" don't tell the whole story about how processed a food really is.

 • How UPFs impact your body and brain